Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/build_nn_with_op_and_layer.md

-# Use OneFlow to build a neural network
+# Build a Neural Network

-The example in the previous section [ Recognition of MNIST handwritten numbers](../quick_start/lenet_mnist.md), we use the network layer in flow.Layers and operators in flow.nn to build a simple lenet network.
-Now we will use a simple neural network to introduce the core operator and layer in OneFlow.
+In the article [Recognition of MNIST Handwritten Digits](../quick_start/lenet_mnist.md), we use the "layer" and "operators" in `oneflow.layers` and `oneflow.nn` to build a simple LeNet network.
+Now we will use a simple neural network to introduce the core of network construction in OneFlow: operator and layer.

-The code in below is a nerural network which is constructed by convolution layer, pooling layer and fully connected layer.
-The figure shows the part and shape of the operator in network.
+The code below shows a nerural network which is constructed by convolution layer, pooling layer and fully connected layer.
+The figure shows the input and output of operator in the network.
 The shape of `data` is 100x1×28×28.

-First of all `data` is the input of `conv2d` to take part in convolution, then we get the output `conv1`.
-After that conv1 will be the input of `max_pool2d` and keep run like this.(Note: Here isn't accurate, it is easy to understand such a description.
-We will explain it later)
+Firstly, `data` is used as the input of `conv2d` to the convolution calculation, and the output `conv1` is obtained.

+After that, `conv1` is passed as input to `max_pool2d`, and so on.

+(Note: the description here is a little not accurate.
+It is only convenient to understand and will be explained later)

 ```python
 def lenet(data, train=False):